Executive Director, Sustainable Security and Peacebuilding Initiative

 Expertise: Foreign policy, international development, global conflict, human rights, United Nations

-John is the author of several books, including the Disaster Gypsies, a memoir of his work in the field of emergency relief, and Collision Course: NATO, Russia and Kosovo.
-John has published commentary in the Washington Post, Los Angeles Times, Wall Street Journal, and elsewhere.
+John is the author of several books, including an upcoming biography of the late journalist Mary McGrory and the Disaster Gypsies, a memoir of his work in the field of emergency relief.
+John has published commentary in scores of outlets including, The Washington Post, Los Angeles Times, Wall Street Journal, and elsewhere.
 He has a graduate degree in public administration.